 - outcomes should seek to optimise/maximise net Trans-Tasman benefit.

-A Trans-Tasman Outcome implementation Group meets each quarter to oversee and report on work to accelerate regulatory and business law harmonisation under the SEM.
+A Trans-Tasman Outcomes Implementation Group, led in Australia by the Department of Treasury, meets each quarter to oversee and report on work to accelerate regulatory and business law harmonisation under the SEM.

 The Trans-Tasman Mutual Recognition Arrangement (TTMRA) for Goods and Occupations came into effect in 1998 and substantially reduced regulatory impediments to trans-Tasman trade.
 The two basic principles of the TTMRA are that: